 The HPCSA chairperson criticised me for sharing a collegial joke with my HOD and said my HOD was ‘hurt‘ because he felt I was undermining his authority.
-(The chairperson’s example of how I caused this was my submission of a sick note to the wrong person shortly after I arrived at the hospital.)
+(The chairperson’s example of how I caused this pain was my submission of a sick note to the wrong person shortly after I arrived at the hospital.)
 The HPCSA’s formal report also referred to a ‘provocative’ email (VIEW email) that I sent.
 At one point the chairperson suggested that I should be apologising to my seniors for what happened.

 It is awkward and embarrassing to be publically stating my case anyway.
 But my call for change loses credibility if there are serious questions about where I am coming from, and the doctors involved have demonstrated a clear appetite for attacking my competence in public (see MEDIA STATEMENT).